-Dr. Chris Searles is a previous co-director of the UCSD Combined Residency Program.
+Dr. Chris Searles is the previous co-director of the UCSD Combined Residency Program.
 A San Diego native, Dr. Searles earned his undergraduate degree from University of California, San Diego and his medical degree from the University of California, Davis.
 He is an Associate Clinical Professor of Family Medicine and Psychiatry in the UCSD School of Medicine.

+Dr. Searles is very active in the community and has a special interest in finding creative ways to address preventable disease.
+He has previously chaired the San Diego County Childhood Obesity Initiative and served on the board of directors of Community Health Improvement Partners (CHIP).
+He is currently the vice-chair of the Coronado Schools Foundation.
 He was the recipient of the 2008 American Medical Association Community Service Award and was recognized by San Diego Metropolitan Magazine as one of its "40 Under 40."
 He is also the recipient of the 2010 LEAD San Diego Herbert G. Klein Visionary Award.